Agnieszka-21/namaste-django/README.md

 ### Code

 ...
-- The function clear_terminal is based on the code from an article on the forum [geeksforgeeks.org](https://www.geeksforgeeks.org/clear-screen-python/).
-Link included also in the run.py file.
+- The function ... is based on the code from an article on the forum [geeksforgeeks.org](https://www.geeksforgeeks.org/clear-screen-python/).

 ### Content

-...
 - [Yoga Dublin's website](https://www.yogadublin.com/) was an inspiration to build a functional, aesthetically pleasing webpage that could be used by a real-world yoga studio.
-Descriptions of yoga styles as well as teachers' bios were copied from the Yoga Dublin's website and adapted for the needs of this projects (e.g. shortened, paraphrased, and any names have been changed)
+Descriptions of yoga styles as well as teachers' bios were copied from the Yoga Dublin's website and adapted for the needs of this projects (e.g. shortened, paraphrased, and any names have been changed).
-- Images...
+- Several free-licence images from [Pexels](https://www.pexels.com/) were used in the project.
+Yan Krukau's photos of yoga classes were particularly helpful, allowing me to use a suite of matching images that contributed to the website's consistent design and branding.
+- [Font Awesome](https://docs.fontawesome.com/) was used for several icons used in the navigation menu, in the footer (social media icons), on the Schedule page (calendar icons), and in the modals (close icon).
+- This [favicon converter](https://favicon.io/favicon-converter/) was used to create favicons based on the brand element "Namaste" in the navigation bar.
+- [Google Fonts](https://fonts.google.com/) page was used to access the fonts used throughout the website.
+- [Google Maps](https://www.google.ie/maps/) page was used to embed the small map with the studio's location as an iframe on the homepage.
+- [Cloudinary](https://cloudinary.com/) was used to store profile images uploaded by users, as well as photos for the schedule detail pages uploaded in the admin panel by an admin.

 ## Acknowledgements